 The weather is much more tolerable than the summer highs of over 100º.
 Walk around the ghost town in Titus Canyon and visit Badwater Basin to stand at the continent’s lowest point below sea level.

 Steeped in history with plenty of modern culture and amenities, Savannah is one of the best places to travel in the US in winter.
-Avoid the heat of a Southern summer and visit this historic town in winter.
+Avoid the heat of a Southern summer and visit this historic town during cooler months.

 Plenty of walking tours will take you around significant and potentially haunted locations around Savannah.
 I love tours as a solo traveler as they’re a great way to meet other travelers!
 Savannah is also home to world-renowned cuisine and incredible luxury hotels.

 Bend is a popular winter travel destination, and for a good reason!
 There’s no shortage of winter sports and activities in Bend.
 Located along the Deschutes River in central Oregon, Bend has several perfect mountains for skiing and snowboarding.
 Many tour companies run unique tours in Bend, including dog sledding, snowshoeing, and beer trails!